eliasjuliana/final-project-be/README.md

 The final project of Rolling Code School, commission 63i, consists of creating a website inspired by fast food ordering applications for food restaurants.

-## Used technology
+## Used technology:

-It is necessary to have Node.js 20.6+ installed on the PC, and a MongoDB account to connect to your own, hosted or local DB; Express, etc.
+It is necessary to have Node.js 20.6+ installed on the PC, and a MongoDB account to connect to your own, hosted or local database; Express, etc.

 - [Node.js](https://nodejs.org/en/)
 - [MongoDB](https://www.mongodb.com/)

-## Facility
+## Facility:

 1. Clone this repository.
 2. Run `npm install` to install the dependencies.

-## Configuration
+## Configuration:

 - Create a `.env` file in the project root and configure the necessary environment variables, which are defined in the `.env_sample` file.

-## Use
+## Use:

 - Option 1: Do the build